 Rick Kaselj, MS.

-If you, a friend, family member, or colleague has shoulder pain, then make sure you check out Shoulder Pain Solved.
+If you, a friend, family member, or colleague, have shoulder pain, then check out Shoulder Pain Solved.